coop152/obsidian-vaults/Algorithms and Data Structures (26120)/Semester 2/Tractability.md

 Another definition of the class NP is this:
 > A problem is in NP if there exists an algorithm that solves it in polynomial time on a nondeterministic machine.

+This is equivalent to the definition as before.